This guide will introduce you to how to ingest data and the basics of working with it in Humio.

 Once you have completed the tutorial move on to step 2.

-You can use the UI’s built-in function documentation by hitting alt+enter while focusing the search field.
+You can use the UI’s built-in function documentation by hitting alt+enter on Mac/ctr+space on Windows or Linux while focusing the search field for making a query.
 We also have documentation and examples for all functions in the query function reference.

 It is time to get your own data into Humio.

 Before you can send data you need a repository to store the data in.

 You can use either your sandbox repository or if you are running Humio locally you can create a new dedicated repository (make sure to pick a “Repository” and not “View” since views cannot be used for ingest).